rohanstreamoid/scdl/README.md

 # Soundcloud Music Downloader
 ## Description

+I am experimenting with this for python practice.

 This script is able to download music from http://www.soundcloud.com and set id3tag to the downloaded music.
 It should work with OS X, Linux, Windows.